Scottish football updates amid coronavirus pandemic

 - East Fife confirmed they voted against the SPFL's proposal, and furloughed their first-team squad and management staff for three months.

-- Falkirk said they would "reluctantly accept the outcome" of the SPFL's vote to end the season and deny them the chance to win the division.
+- Falkirk, who finished second in the curtailed third tier, said "self-interest" won the day after reconstruction fell through, deny them a place in the Championship.
 They put "almost" all staff and players on furlough from 1 April, with chairman Gary Deans saying no club employee would be left out of pocket.
 Fans raised £5,000.
-Deans criticised what he called an "utter shambles" in Scottish football after league reconstruction failed to garner enough support in May.

 - Montrose offered season ticket holders compensation for cancelled games, closed their stadium and placed all staff, including players and management, on the government's job retention scheme.
 Fans raised around £15,000.

-- Raith Rovers chairman Bill Clark was "delighted and relieved" his club were crowned League One champions.
+- Raith Rovers have joined forces with Dundee United and Cove Rangers in contesting Hearts' legal bid to have promotions scrapped.
+Chairman Bill Clark was "delighted and relieved" his club were crowned League One champions.
 Raith backed the league resolution.
 Fans donated £50,000 through a crowdfunding campaign.

 - Stranraer, eight points adrift at the bottom, were relegated after the SPFL resolution was passed.
 Midfielder Ryan Stevenson said: "It's such a mess.
 How they think this decision is the best for everyone is mind-boggling to me."
 The club's call, alongside Rangers and Hearts, for an independent inquiry of the SPFL was rejected in a vote.